Denver, Colo

 Those three things: travel, people and the individual challenge were part of the draw for me.
 They’ve also been part of the big payoff.
 As a collegiate, post collegiate, and as a marathoner, I have traveled to places I would have never seen had I missed this golden opportunity.
 I’ve made, and continue to make, some wonderful friends.
 I’ve won some races, accomplished goals, ran in a few national championships, ran from Detroit to Mackinac in seven days during Spring Break (342 miles), represented my country once, and met a plethora of other more self-directed challenges.

 And frankly, I’m not convinced I’d have gone to, or completed college had it not been for my involvement as a runner.
 I most certainly would not be the person I am today.
 More than 100,000 miles later (Yes, Coach Pingel, I log my miles), I happily acknowledge that 46 years ago, I began a journey that would transform my life with a simple 30 minute run.
 And while the travel, people and the racing have all been rewarding, I knew that first day that there was something I really liked about the act of running.
-I wasn’t exactly sure what it was, but I feltsomething
+I wasn’t exactly sure what it was, but I feltsomething.

-I am grateful for what this simple aerobic activity has done for every facet of my life and being.
+And upon reaching the 100,000 mile mark, I am grateful for what this simple aerobic activity has done for every facet of my life and being.

 Running was/is a simple activity, cyclical in its nature.
 One foot placed in front of the next in order to move forward: to cover ground, to open my mind, to allow me opportunities to escape my troubles or celebrate my triumphs.
 Mostly, to connect me to and strengthen my relationship with this planet upon which I exist.
 For that, I am ecstatically, humbly grateful.